Nodal heterogeneity can induce ghost triadic effects in relational event models: Introduction

-However, little is known about the effect of unobserved heterogeneity in a relational event framework.
+In relational event modeling, various other approaches have been proposed to account for the node heterogeneity. \citep{butts} proposed including for each individual a fixed effect defined as a standard indicator function.
+The corresponding parameters then represent logged rate multipliers for all events having the corresponding individuals as senders or receivers.
+This can increase the number of parameters dramatically, and it does not distinguish between expansiveness or popularity effects.
+Other approaches include stochastic blockmodeling, which assumes latent groups of individuals having similar interaction tendencies \citep{dubois2013stochastic}, or dynamic latent space relational event modeling, which allows individuals' interactions to depend on dynamic locations in a latent space \citep{Igor2023}.

+Although it is standard to include individual level random effects in most sociological statistical models, this has only recently been introduced for relational event models \citep{uzaheta2023random}.
+As it is clear that the hierarchy principle is an important modelling concept, we propose adding individual node-level frailty terms as a general modelling strategy.
 Relational event models focus on behavioural interactions, which are defined as discrete events connecting a sender and a recipient at a specific point in time.
-This manuscript aims to show how node level popularity in terms of sender and receiver effects may mask ghost triadic effects.
-We propose a frailty model to estimate reciprocal and triadic effects in relational event networks to disentangle them from node-specific effects such as popularity and expansiveness.
+In this manuscript we aim to show how node level popularity in terms of sender and receiver effects may mask ghost triadic effects.
+We propose a frailty model for reciprocal and triadic effects in relational event networks to disentangle them from node-specific effects such as popularity and expansiveness.